 SEP IRA contribution limits

 Unless you’re a self-employed individual, only your employer can contribute to your SEP IRA plan, and the money they contribute does not come out of your paycheck.
-In 2020, SEP IRA contributions cannot exceed the lesser of either 25% of your compensation or $57,000.
-An employee’s compensation may reach up to $285,000 in 2020 and still be considered to calculate the 25% limit.
+In 2020, SEP IRA contributions cannot exceed the lesser of either 25% of your compensation or $57,000 ($58,000 for 2021).
+An employee’s compensation may reach up to $285,000 in 2020 ($290,000 in 2021) and still be considered to calculate the 25% limit.
 There are no catch-up contributions for SEP IRAs.

 Employers must contribute equally to all eligible employees’ SEP IRA plans, but the percentages of those contributions can change from year to year, providing employers with some level of flexibility.
 Contributions must be made in cash and by the employer’s federal tax filing deadline.
 For the employer, SEP IRA contributions are tax-deductible.